Smoked Turkey Legs

 Why Our Testers Loved This

-There’s quite a few reasons our recipe testers gobbled these tasty turkey legs up.
-They found them to be “crispy and smoky on the outside, while remaining moist and tender on the inside.”
+There are plenty of reasons our recipe testers gobbled up these tasty turkey legs.
+They found them to be “crispy and smoky on the outside while remaining moist and tender on the inside.”

-Dan Kraan joined in with his comment, “The end product of this smoked turkey legs recipe is a very rich, smoky meat that’s superb in flavor and texture.
+Dan Kraan summed it up perfectly.
+“The end product of this smoked turkey legs recipe is a very rich, smoky meat that’s superb in flavor and texture.

 Ingredients for smoked turkey legs -- turkey legs, water, honey, spices, and ice.